andrewdalpino/ProtHash/README.md

 - **Blazing fast and efficient**: ProtHash uses as few as 1.5% of its ESMC teacher's total parameters to achieve near-perfect cosine similarity between the two embedding spaces.

-- **Biologically-relevant**: Biologically similar proteins will show up nearby in the embedding space enabling downstream tasks such as clustering, classification, and locality-sensitive hashing based on atomic structure.
+- **Biologically-relevant**: Biologically similar proteins will show up nearby in the embedding space enabling downstream tasks such as clustering, classification, and locality-sensitive hashing.

 - **Compatible with ESMC**: ProtHash can output embeddings in its native or ESMC teacher's dimensionality - allowing it to serve as either a faster drop-in approximation to ESMC embeddings or a more efficient compressed representation.